nikolasibalic/ARC-Alkali-Rydberg-Calculator/doc/installation.rst

 **This is tested on Linux so far**

+Do this only if you have Linux/UNIX (as it is tested on it) and you are sure that you don't want to change underlying ARC code.
 Make sure you have C compiler and `python development headers <[https://anaconda.org/StatisKit/python-dev>`_ installed.
 To compile and install for local user ARC call from terminal::

     python setup.py build